nolanlawson/pouchdb-bulk-get/README.md

 PouchDB `_bulk_get` replication patch
 =====

-This plugin adds support for an experimental `_bulk_get` CouchDB endpoint (an nginx+lua implementation is available for the server).
+This plugin adds support for an experimental `_bulk_get` CouchDB endpoint.
 By adding the ability to fetch many documents in a single request during replication, speed is increased.
+If `_bulk_get` is not found then PouchDB will fall back to its regular algorithm.

+This repository contains an nginx+lua shim but a CouchDB patch is available at https://github.com/dholth/couchdb/tree/1.6.x

 Building
 ----